 Shirley Baker (1932-2014) was born in Kersal, North Salford.
 She took up photography at the age of eight when she and her twin sister were given Brownie cameras by an uncle.
 As a child she developed her first black and white film in the darkness of the coal shed.
 Her passion for photography continued and she went on to study Pure Photography at Manchester College of Technology.

 She is said to be one of few women in post-war Britain to receive formal photographic training.
 Upon graduating, she held a position at Courtaulds the fabric manufacturers, as an in-house factory photographer.
 She much preferred working as a freelance writer and photographer on magazines, books and newspapers.
-The produced collections of photographs that explore British society in transition following Word War II and leading up to the more materialistic 1990s.
+The produced collections of photographs explore British society in transition following Word War II and leading up to the more materialistic 1990s.

 With thanks to Mary Evans Picture Library